rosellalupu/aurachain/README.md

 - 👋 Hi, I’m @rosellalupu!
-- 👀 I’m interested in learning.
+- 👀 I’m interested in creating a community for www.aurachain.ch.
 - 🌱 I’m currently learning Java Script.
-- 📫 How to reach me at mihaela.lupu@aurachain.ch.
+- 📫 How to reach me: email me at mihaela.lupu@aurachain.ch.

 <!---
 rosellalupu/rosellalupu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.